TezBaydu/Milestone-project-4-GraphicDesign/README.md

 5. Safe and Secure payment function

-6. Database management allowing for upload and download capability.
+6. Database management allowing for create, read, update and delete capability.

 ### Demographic both current and potential